Talk to us

 if (state == ZegoAvatarServiceState.InitSucceed) {

-// Create a ZegoCharacterHelper class to simply the implementation process for API call.
+// Develop a ZegoCharacterHelper class for streamlined API call implementation.

 mCharacterHelper = new ZegoCharacterHelper(getFilesDir().getAbsolutePath() + "/assets/base.bundle"); // The absolute path of basic resources.